 Career Options with a Degree in Dietetics

-Students who decide to pursue a degree in dietetics may be interested in a career as a dietician.
-According to the United States Bureau of Labor Statistics, dieticians and nutritionists earned a median annual salary of $59,410 as of May 2017.
+Students who decide to pursue a degree in dietetics may be interested in a career as a dietitian.
+According to the United States Bureau of Labor Statistics, dietitians and nutritionists earned a median annual salary of $59,410 as of May 2017.
 This career field was also projected to grow by 15% between the years of 2016 and 2026.
 A few other career possibilities are listed below: